1. Poland in 1989

 Gorbachev resigns as president of the Soviet Union, it is the end of that union.
 People in the streets of EU states are happy singing into a New Year.
 (Frodo lives!)

 Yugoslavia (Slovenia, Croatia): June 27, 1991

 While all of Europe was watching to the “East” it payed less attention to the “South”.
 Unexpectedly the Serbian-Yugoslavian army marched into Slovenia and Croatia.
 Today there are horible stories known of what happened in that time.
 On the island of Brioni, and later, the juridical texts in The Hague, a peace arrangement was writen, but the EU did not want to enforce it upon the Yugoslavian states.
 After that a very cruel civil war started in the former republic of Yugoslavia.

 Juli 1991.
 Tanks of the Yugoslav People’s Army in Slovenia when it left the federation.

 This time financial help and other help to the transition did not work.
 The EU failed.
 All states had their armies on alert facing East (the Soviet Union was very instable) and no one was willing to send, in that time, some of them to the South.
-A complicator was Russia that supported Serbia.
+A complicator was Russia, that supported Serbia.
 Only when the cruelties in Yugoslavia (means south-Slavia) reached the daily papers, military reactions started (in the beginning: too late, too slow, too small).
-The West wanted and dared, at that time, not originally going to send troops to enforce that peace also.
-(Russia is too unstable), so the danger of having to fight on two fronts was to great Thus, the Balkans again created a problem in Europe.
+The West wanted and dared, at that time, not to send troops to enforce that peace also.
+(Russia is too unstable), so the danger of having to fight on two fronts was to great Thus, the Balkans (again) created a big problem in Europe.